 The Dracaena Bicolour is a member of the Asparagaceae family (scientific name: Dracaena marginata ‘Bi-Colour’).
 The Asparagaceae family is commonly referred to as the asparagus family.
 This family grouping of plants contains seven sub-families which roughly contain 2900 different species.
 Some of these species include plants like the Hyacinth, asparagus plant, and even the agave plant.

+The Dracaena Bi-colour is an exquisite cultivar of the common dragon tree.
+It has deep green leaves lined in an elegant wine red with colourful pin striping of emerald, ivory and yellow.
 This cultivar was created for its beautiful foliage and easy care.
 The Dracaena Bicolour also has the advantage of keeping its leaves longer than other members of the dragon trees, resulting in a slightly fuller plant.

 Dracaena Bi-Colour - Common Problems